pierodn/slang/README.md

 ___
 Slang is a **S**imple **L**inear **A**lgebra **N**otation for **G**raphics programming in C++ based on the [OpenGL Shading Language (GLSL)](https://registry.khronos.org/OpenGL/specs/gl/GLSLangSpec.4.50.pdf).

-It was developed with the intent to provide C++ a linear algebra library in one single header while implementing the types, operators and functions that comply with the GLSL specification so to enable you to write GLSL code like this in your C++ programs:
+It was designed to provide C++ with a single-header linear algebra library that defines types, operators, and functions conforming to the GLSL specification, enabling developers to write GLSL-compatible code directly within C++:
 ```GLSL
 vec3 rotate(vec3 position, vec3 axis, float angle)
 {